anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 Images from untrusted sources must not be used (sec.img.001).
-Valuable guidance on trusted image creation process and image signature verification is provided in the “Trusted Images” section of the OpenStack Security Guide :cite:p:`openstackti`.
+Valuable guidance on trusted image creation process and image signature verification is provided in the "Trusted Images" section of the OpenStack Security Guide :cite:p:`openstackti`.
-The OpenStack Security Guide includes reference to the “`OpenStack Virtual Machine Image Guide :cite:p:`openstackim`” that describes how to obtain, create, and modify OpenStack compatible virtual machine images.
+The OpenStack Security Guide includes reference to the "`OpenStack Virtual Machine Image Guide :cite:p:`openstackim`" that describes how to obtain, create, and modify OpenStack compatible virtual machine images.